West Virginia Roads - US 219

 Skipping the WV 55, WV 92, and US 48 concurrencies, here is a representative of West Virginia historic signs, NB and SB.
 Some embossed black-on-white signs are new, while others date back as far as 1964.

 Another representative heading NB into Parsons, where US 219 NB/WV 72 SB are to the right and WV 72 NB is straight ahead.
-The tower belongs to the Tucker County Courthouse.
+The tower belongs to the Tucker County Courthouse, which you can see more of on the Non-Roads page linked at bottom.

 US 219 NB past the falls area to WV 24, which stays in WV as it heads northwest toward US 50.
 US 219 soon enters Maryland and is unquestionably the better route to US 50 EB, which other shields at this intersection make clear.
 The old way of thinking was apparently to keep traffic in WV longer.